 It was Fitzgerald who wrote, “Here’s to alcohol, the rose colored glasses of life.”

 Except Francis Scott lived through the Roaring Twenties, an era of drunken excess and Francis Scott was also not a woman, so it might be a safe to take his advice with a dash of salt.
 Now, imbibing is no doubt great way to bond with other travellers, but overdoing it might leave little to be desired.
 So when it comes to alcohol, remember that it affects different bodies at different rates, mixing certain spirits and liquors can be risky, and even if you stick with just one type, different alcohols have different effects on the body and cognitive functions.

 Here’s what we (more or less) know about theft or any range of assault that happens to women while travelling, they tend to happen to women who look vulnerable.
 Criminals have revealed in several researches and studies that if they feel that a target could be trouble, they’ll move on to someone they view as less complicated.
 Which is why it’d be a good idea to take some self-defense classes to not just look more confident but also get a boost in the tools you’re given to ward off attackers.

-To aid in this, ZafigoX will be having Ann Osman, Malaysia’s first female professional mixed martial arts fighter, leading a workshop on Self-Defence For The Female Traveller.
-Get up close and personal with the Sabahan who has been breaking barriers since 2013 when she made her ONE FC debut at the Singapore Indoor Stadium.
+ZafigoX 2017 hosted Ann Osman, Malaysia’s first female professional mixed martial arts fighter, who conducted a workshop on Self-Defence For The Female Traveller.
+The Sabahan has been breaking barriers since 2013 when she made her ONE FC debut at the Singapore Indoor Stadium.